SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 \Pr(\mbox{myocarditis/pericarditis}|\mbox{male under 30}) = \frac{11}{369195} = 2.98 \times 10^{-5}
 $$

-(Sure, we could calculate a 95% confidence interval on this with a posterior Beta distribution.
+(No idea why nobody wanted to do that particular calculation, but here at Chez Weekend we have no such inhibitions.
+Sure, we could calculate a 95% confidence interval on this with a posterior Beta distribution.
 But that wouldn't change the result that it's _small_.)

 It's impressive: only a country with a truly integrated EMR system and universal health care could have done this.
 America can't even _approach_ this, with our fragmented health